brennier/extract-dialogue/README.md

 * ~~Add option to use an external subtitles file~~
 * ~~Add the option to pad the timestamps in the subtitles file~~
 * ~~Improve subtitle parsing~~ (Note: not perfect, but uses the same method as subs2srs)
+* Improve documentation
-* Improve documentation and error-handling
+* Improve error-handling
 * Parse bitmap-based subtitle files